abhinav-upadhyay/brickdb/README.md

 ```
 ### Cautions to be taken when using with goroutines
-The database uses the posix byte range locking to support concurrent reads and writes.
+- The database uses the posix byte range locking to support concurrent reads and writes.
 The Brickdb object maintains state internally to operate which makes it difficult to share the same object with multiple goroutines as the state will get corrupted, possibly leading to a deadlock.
 The solution is to let each goroutine obtain its own handle to the database by calling `NewBrickdb()`.
+- When using the static hash index (`index.HashIndexType`), the reads will get slower over time as number of keys stored increase.
+- When using the linear hash index (`index.LinearHashIndexType`), even though it will grow the hash table to reduce collisions, it comes at the cost of extra locking.
+Every read/write/delete needs to do extra locking to ensure that the index is not being grown while the read/write is going because that can cause corruption of data.
+Therefore, this will get slower if there are too many processes/goroutines writing data at the same time.

 ### Using the shell